Oracle (ORCL) Dividend Report

 Potential Concerns

-⚠️ A low book value per share of $6.17, meaning much of Oracle’s valuation is based on earnings rather than tangible assets
+⚠️ A book value per share of $10.43 and a price-to-book ratio of 13.55 confirm that Oracle’s valuation is built almost entirely on earnings power and intangible assets rather than tangible book value

-Oracle’s ability to generate strong cash flow helps offset concerns about its debt, but investors should keep an eye on interest costs and how the company manages repayments.
+Oracle’s ability to generate strong operating cash flow helps offset concerns about its capital spending and debt load, but investors should keep an eye on how quickly the new infrastructure capacity begins contributing to revenue and whether free cash flow returns to positive territory in the coming fiscal years.

 Valuation and Stock Performance